 How Arrest Is Made

-Under section 46 of Cr.PC, it is explained that how arrest should be made.
+Under section 46 of Cr.PC, it is explained how to arrest should be made.
 This section says that:

 (1) in making an arrest the police officer or other person making the same shall actually touch or confine the body of the person to be arrested unless there be a submission to the custody by word or action.